 Monster is still around and continually working to improve their services.
 They were one of the first job search engines in the marketplace and have similar core functions to their competition.
 Where they innovate is with career tools and applications.
 BeKnown is a Facebook app allowing users to find professional connections and jobs inside of Facebook.
-Monster also offers robust career advice and educational programming to help make you more marketable.
+Monster also offers robust career advice to help make you more marketable.
 Get the mobile app on Android and iPhone.

 US.jobs has teamed up with the Direct Employers Association and the National Association of State Workforce Agencies to provide job seekers over a million verified positions from employers across the U.S. They offer an additional job bank reserved exclusively for veterans.

 If you're searching for your dream job in a particular segment, an industry-specific site may be your best option.
 CareerTuners provides an impressive list of job search engines for various industries.
 They've compiled banking, real estate, engineering and more for a highly specialized look into your future job prospects.

 Almost every industry publishes at least one job board to funnel you to the source of your interests, skills and abilities.
 After all, they want the right fit as much as you do.

 Be Aware of Your Online Presence and Brand